slateci/slateci.github.io/_posts/2021-03-26-perfsonar-checker.md

 In this new app, we're just using a few test commands from the perfSONAR test toolkit.
 Those tests run to three different sites that are part of the SLATE infrastructure with the following details:

 - A 30 second throughput test
-- A 3 minute latency test at high frequency (100 htz)
+- A 3-minute latency test at high frequency (100 htz)
 - A traceroute test

 ## Deploy Perfsonar-Checker